ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/System Requirements Document/reflection.md

 ## Challenges I’m Facing

 ### 1. **Conflicting Priorities**
-- **Students** I am stucked between choosing features like instant notifications and personalized recommendations, but on  **IT team** I am concerned about system performance and bandwidth limitations, especially during peak usage (e.g., exam periods).
+- On **Students** I am stucked between choosing features like instant notifications and personalized recommendations, but on  **IT team** I am concerned about system performance and bandwidth limitations, especially during peak usage (e.g., exam periods).
-- **Counselors** wanted to emphasize the importance of early detection of mental health issues, while on **university administrators** I am thinking of focusing on cost-effectiveness and scalability.
+- At **Counselors** wanted to emphasize the importance of early detection of mental health issues, while on **university administrators** I am thinking of focusing on cost-effectiveness and scalability.

 ### 2. **Data Privacy vs. Personalization**
 - Students and counselors I wanted the system to provide highly personalized recommendations based on detailed mental health data.
 However, this raises concerns about **data privacy** and compliance with regulations like **FERPA** and **POPI**.